mseminatore/bintools/cisc/README.md

 PC | Program counter | 16-bit

 The `A` register is the arithmetic accumulator.
 Most operations involve the use of the accumulator.
+Like the `6502` and unlike the `6800` and `6809` there is only a single accumulator register.

-The `X` and 'Y' registers are index registers.
+The `X` and `Y` registers are index registers.
 They are usually used as an index of, or pointer to, memory locations.

 The `CC` register holds the condition codes or flags.
 Individual instructions